S&S LOGO

 D) Reviews, not exceeding 1,200 words.
 While we accept unsolicited reviews, potential reviewers are urged to consult with the Editor before undertaking the writing of a review.
 It should be understood that all reviews are refereed, and publication is not automatic.
 Book reviews do not have footnotes or references.
 We reserve the right to make cuts in review manuscripts that exceed the stated length.

-HOME | INFORMATION FOR SUBSCRIBERS | INSTRUCTIONS FOR CONTRIBUTORS | CURRENT ISSUE CONTENT
+HOME | INFORMATION FOR SUBSCRIBERS | INSTRUCTIONS FOR CONTRIBUTORS | HISTORY AND PROSPECTUS

 INDEX | THE EDITORIAL BOARD | EDITORIAL FUNCTIONS | info@scienceandsociety.com